🎁 Give the gift of Extern 🎁

 March 31, 2026

-How to Write the Perfect Thank You Email After an Interview (With Templates)
+How to Write a Thank You Email After an Interview That Actually Gets Remembered

-How to write a thank you email after an interview, with 5 copy-paste templates for phone screens, panels, and internships.
-Send within 24 hours to stand out.
+How to write a thank you email after an interview, with 7 copy-paste templates, 10+ subject lines, and expert timing advice.
+Updated for 2026.

 Written by: